hyriver/pygeohydro/docs/paper.md

-technical complexity of code development as it requires sufficient understanding of their underlying protocols to generate valid queries and filters. `Hydrodata` tries to bridge this gap by providing a unified and simple Application Programming Interface (API) to web services that are based on three of the most commonly used protocols for geospatial-temporal data publication:
+technical complexity of code development as it requires sufficient understanding of their underlying protocols to generate valid queries and filters. `Hydrodata` tries to bridge this gap by providing a unified and simple Application Programming Interface (API) to web services that are based on three of the most commonly used protocols for geo-spatial/temporal data publication:
 REpresentational State Transfer (RESTful), Web Feature Services (WFS), and Web Map Services (WMS).
 `Hydrodata` is a software stack and includes the following Python packages: